geekwright/qr/docs/readme.txt

                           the blocks/qr_blockx.html template,
                           for use in installations needing
                           multiple customizations.
+QR Bookmark This Page   - Display a MEBKM format bookmark QR code
+                          that includes the page title and url.
+                          Also includes an option to show the code as a popup.

 Additionally, a qr code image in png format can be generated outside of the supplied blocks by supplying these scripts as